arun-r80/saena-ml-api/README.md

     As the graph passes through individual nodes, LLMs are called as intermediate step, and each LLM invoking returns conversation id that is stored in the state. \
     response: list \
     - Stores response object returned by LLM to be used by conditional edges predominantly, in subsequent steps. \

+## class GraphRunMetaSchema(BaseModel):
+    """
+    Contains Schema for metadata, which provides config values for runnable config and other user meta data.
+    """
+    session_id: str
+    # UUID representing one conversation thread with the user
+    app_correlation_id: str
+    # App Correlation ID - Corresponds to one specific turn or message provided by the user
+    user: str
+    # Name of the sure as identified by IdP, specifically transferred in header request to App Service

+##  class ThreadConfig(BaseModel): \
+  """ \
+  Contains RunnableConfig details for each invocation/run of the graph \
+  """ \
+  thread_id: str \
+  - The thread id will be the session id, which is nothing but conversation id with a user
+  checkpoint_id: str = None \
+  - UUID representing a checkpoint identifier, for time-travel and other use cases
+  recursion_limit: int = 100 \